-Yoshiharu is a fast-growing Japanese restaurant operator and was borne out of the idea of introducing the modernized Japanese dining experience to customers all over the world.
-Specializing in Japanese ramen, Yoshiharu gained recognition as a leading ramen restaurant in Southern California within six months of our 2016 debut and has continued to expand our top-notch restaurant service across Southern California, currently owning and operating 8 restaurant stores with an additional 5 new restaurant stores under construction/development.
-On top of opening of 5 new restaurants currently under construction/development, we expect to open an additional 6 new restaurant stores in 2023.
+We are a fast-growing Japanese restaurant operator and was borne out of the idea of introducing the modernized Japanese dining experience to customers all over the world.
+Specializing in Japanese ramen, we gained recognition as a leading ramen restaurant in Southern California within six months of our 2016 debut and have continued to expand our top-notch restaurant service across Southern California, currently owning and operating ten restaurant stores.
+We have opened two new restaurants in February and October 2024 and currently have two new locations under construction/development.
+We also consummated the acquisition of three existing restaurants in Las Vegas in June 2024.

-We take pride in our warm, hearty, smooth, and rich bone broth, which is slowly boiled for over 12 hours.
+We take pride in our warm, hearty, smooth, and rich bone broth, which is slowly boiled for over twelve hours.
 Customers can taste and experience supreme quality and deep flavors.
-Combining the broth with the fresh, savory, and highest-quality ingredients, Yoshiharu serves the perfect, ideal ramen, as well as offers customers a wide variety of sushi rolls, bento menu and other favorite Japanese cuisine.
+Combining the broth with the fresh, savory, and highest-quality ingredients, we serve the perfect, ideal ramen, as well as offers customers a wide variety of sushi rolls, bento menu and other favorite Japanese cuisine.
 Our acclaimed signature Tonkotsu Black Ramen has become a customer favorite with its slow cooked pork bone broth and freshly made, tender chashu (braised pork belly).

 Our mission is to bring our Japanese ramen and cuisine to the mainstream, by providing a meal that customers find comforting.
 Since the inception of the business, we have been making our own ramen broth and other key ingredients such as pork chashu and flavored eggs from scratch, whereby upholding the quality and taste of our foods, including the signature texture and deep, rich flavor of our handcrafted broth.
 Moreover, we believe that slowly cooking the bone broth makes it high in collagen and rich in nutrients.
-Yoshiharu also strives to present food that is not only healthy, but also affordable.
+We also strive to present food that is not only healthy, but also affordable.
 We feed, entertain and delight our customers, with our active kitchens and bustling dining rooms providing happy hours, student and senior discounts, and special holiday events.
 As a result of our vision, customers can comfortably enjoy our food in a friendly and welcoming atmosphere.